-- 6.19 Where you receive a gift or benefit of more than token value (i.e. more than \$50) that cannot be reasonably refused, you must disclose this promptly in writing using the Gifts and Benefits Declaration Form and surrender the gift or benefit to Internal Ombudsman. - 6.20 Gifts that may not be outright bribes but are nevertheless suspected of being offered for the purposes of influencing your behaviour in your official capacity must always be declined.
-You must disclose this promptly in writing using the Gifts and Benefits Declaration Form. - 6.21 Any kind or bribe, attempted bribe or offer of a gift or benefit that could be perceived by a reasonable person as an attempt to influence your behaviour in your official capacity, must not be accepted and must be reported to the Internal Auditor immediately.
-The Chief Executive Officer will consider whether to make a Section 11 report to the Independent Commission Against Corruption.
+- 6.19 Where you receive a gift or benefit of more than token value (i.e. more than \$50) that cannot be reasonably refused, you must disclose this promptly in writing using the Gifts and Benefits Declaration Form and surrender the gift or benefit to the Internal Ombudsman. - 6.20 Gifts that may not be outright bribes but are nevertheless suspected of being offered for the purposes of influencing your behaviour in your official capacity must always be declined.
+You must disclose this promptly in writing using the Gifts and Benefits Declaration Form.